He’s not clear with his intentions, and it’s messing with your head.

-- He doesn’t seem to be in touch with you.
+- doesn’t want to keep in touch with you frequently,

-- He rarely listens to your concerns nor asks you about them.
+- isn’t interested to listen to your concerns or ask about them.

 What to do when he doesn’t want a relationship? – Should I wait for him?

-Usually, in an ideal situation where you’re dating the right person, your intentions and expectations from the connection are aligned.
+Usually, in an ideal situation where you’re dating the right person, your intentions and expectations about the connection are aligned.

 On the other hand, you can feel stuck in a situation when you’re aware that your expectations from your connection are very different from one another.

 In this case, you want a relationship, but he doesn’t.
 You might feel stuck, or even confused about it.